Answer set programming: Language standardization and ASP Competition

 The ASP standardization working group produced a standard language specification, called ASP-Core-2, towards which recent ASP systems are converging.
 ASP-Core-2 is the reference language for the Answer Set Programming Competition, in which ASP solvers are periodically benchmarked over a number of reference problems.

 Comparison of implementations

-Early systems, such as Smodels, used backtracking to find solutions.
+Early systems, such as smodels, used backtracking to find solutions.
 As the theory and practice of Boolean SAT solvers evolved, a number of ASP solvers were built on top of SAT solvers, including ASSAT and Cmodels.
 These converted ASP formula into SAT propositions, applied the SAT solver, and then converted the solutions back to ASP form.
-More recent systems, such as Clasp, use a hybrid approach, using conflict-driven algorithms inspired by SAT, without full converting into a Boolean-logic form.
+More recent systems, such as Clasp, use a hybrid approach, using conflict-driven algorithms inspired by SAT, without fully converting into a Boolean-logic form.
 These approaches allow for significant improvements of performance, often by an order of magnitude, over earlier backtracking algorithms.